-Crow Wing County has received $32,746 in grant funding from Minnesota Board of Water & Soil Resources to provide funds to replace or protect septic systems for residents.
+Crow Wing County has been awarded $60,897 in grant funding from Minnesota Board of Water & Soil Resources and the Minnesota Pollution Control Agency to provide funds to replace or protect septic systems for residents.
 Proper septic maintenance ensures that we are protecting our groundwater from human contaminants.
 If you are interested in learning more about this program please review this informational sheet or contact Region Five Development Commission – Stephanie Barney at (218) 296-5201.

 There is a $50 application fee and applications are available here Version OptionsGrantsHeadline.